ysong2gc/ysong.github.io/_pages/about.md

   - /about.html
 ---

-Yuzhe Song is a PhD student at the Graduate Center, City Unversity of New York and the American Museum of Natural History.
-His main research focus for his thesis is Gamma-ray astrophysics, using Fermi data to detect faint gamma-ray sources with stacking methods.
+Yuzhe Song (宋宇哲) is a PhD student at the Graduate Center, City Unversity of New York and the American Museum of Natural History.
+The main research focus for his thesis is gamma-ray astrophysics, using Fermi-LAT data to detect faint gamma-ray sources with stacking methods.